An infinitesimal variant of Guo-Jacquet trace formula I: the case of $(GL_{2n,D}, GL_{n,D}\times GL_{n,D})$: The symmetric pair

-Then for any $X\in\fs(F)$, $\pi(X)$ is determined by the coefficients of the reduced characteristic polynomial of $X$ regarded as an element of $\fg(F)$.
+\begin{proof} It is a consequence of \cite[Lemma 2.1]{MR1363072}.
+We can also give a direct proof as follows.
+Because of \eqref{errorpf}, for any $X\in\fs(F)$, $\pi(X)$ is determined by the coefficients of the reduced characteristic polynomial of $X$ regarded as an element of $\fg(F)$.
 The proposition follows from the easy fact: for $X\in\fm_P(F)$ and $U\in\fn_P(F)$, the reduced characteristic polynomial of $X+U$ is equal to that of $X$. \end{proof}

 \begin{coro} Let $P$ be a relative standard parabolic subgroup of $G$ and $\fo\in\CO$.
 For all subsets $S_1\subseteq(\fm_P\cap\fs)(F)$ and $S_2\subseteq(\fn_P\cap\fs)(F)$, we have $\fo\cap(S_1\oplus S_2)=(\fo\cap S_1)\oplus S_2$. \end{coro}